-However, we are still working on various projects including developing some of our signature trainings into online instructional modules, editing our work assembled from the Austerity University conference, and also developing useful mapping tools to respond to the Covid-19 outbreak in Ulster County.
+Although our physical DASH Lab is closed through the remainder of the Spring 2020 semester, we are still working on various projects including developing some of our signature trainings into online instructional modules, editing our work assembled from the Austerity University conference, and also developing useful mapping tools to respond to the Covid-19 outbreak in Ulster County.
+For agencies and organizations who wish to embed this map series on their website, the embed code generated by ESRI’s StoryMaps is provided below the map.

 The DASH (Digital Arts, Sciences, and Humanities) Lab, located on the main floor of the Sojourner Truth Library, is an interdisciplinary, collaborative space where students, faculty, and staff from across the campus come together to learn how to use and create digital tools and projects, including maps, archives, data visualizations, video essays, and podcasts!